Creep (franchise)

-The Creep franchise consists of found footage psychological-horror installments, including two streaming exclusive and video on demand feature films, and a spin-off television series.
-Based on an original story by Patrick Brice and Mark Duplass, the movies have co-starred the pair, in addition to a supporting cast.
-The plot centers around serial killer Josef who regularly posts listings for one-time videography job assistance, to lure in his victims; after which he saves their created video in his personal vault and assumes their name as an alias.
+The Creep franchise is a found footage satirical psychological horror series consisting of two streaming exclusive and video on demand feature films and a television series.
+Starring and created by Patrick Brice and Mark Duplass, the series centers around a serial killer who regularly posts listings for one-time videography job assistance, to lure in his victims; after which he saves their created video in his personal vault and assumes their name as an alias.

-The movies which were created with a shoe-string budget and released in collaboration with Netflix, were met with a strong critical response and viewership numbers upon their respective releases.
-The first installment has since been called a horror cult classic and one of the best found footage movies overall.
-Its sequel was praised for being an effective sequel, and worthy of its predecessor.
-The television series has been mostly well-received and considered a fitting expansion of the films and the found footage genre.
+The movies were created with a shoe-string budget and released in collaboration with Netflix.
+The first installment has since been called a horror cult classic.
+Its sequel was similarly praised.
+The television series has been mostly well-received and considered a fitting expansion of the films.